ywaquar/Text-Analysis-Project/README.md

 **How to Use**

 To analyze articles using this project, please follow these steps:
-1) Download the all the files and folder.
+1) Download the all the .py, .xlsx, .txt file in your syste,
-2) Create a sperate 'PythonFile' folder where all the .py file will be present.
-This will be current working directory.
+2)  ***Create a sperate 'PythonFile' folder where all the .py file will be present.
+This will be current working directory. all the stopwords.txt type file should be in StopWords folder, positive-words.txt and negative-words.txt should be "MasterDictionary" folder***

 3) Ensure that the "input.xlsx" and "Output Data Structure.xlsx" should be in located in parent working directory, and the current working directory should be named "PythonFile where .py file are presents."
 4) Create a Python environment with the required dependencies, including BeautifulSoup, nltk, Pandas, and Requests.
 5) Open the terminal or command prompt and navigate to the project directory.